-Romina Sotirova was created from the absence of quality American made, green clothing that reflects the active lifestyle of professional women who want to make the eco-friendly and socially responsible retail choice.
+Romina Sotirova was created from the absence of stylish and quality American made, sustainable clothing that reflects the active lifestyle of professional women who want to make the eco-friendly and socially responsible choice.

 Planet, People, Profit